uploadcare/uploadcare-rails/README.md

   <<: *defaults
 ```

 Only two config settings are required: public and private keys.
-All other posible options are listed [here](https://uploadcare.com/documentation/widget/).
+All other posible options are listed [here][widget config].
 Config file created by generator also contains a list of all options with default values.
 Note that global settings are used for internal API calls and as default config for widget.
 Any instanse of widget can have separate set of config that will override app-wide settings if needed.

 # Including widgets and widget configuration